nteetor/yonder/docs/inputs/linkinput.md

   description: |-
     One of `TRUE` or `FALSE` specifying if the button fills the entire width of its parent, defaults to `FALSE`.
+- name: stretch
+  description: |-
+    One of `TRUE` or `FALSE` specifying stretched behaviour for the button or link input, defaults to `FALSE`.
+If `TRUE`, the button or link will receive clicks from its containing block element.
+For example, a stretched button or link inside a [card()](content/card.html) would update whenever the user clicked on the card.
 - name: text
   description: |-
     A character string specifying the text displayed as part of the